-- The three Pinterest Metrics (and what they mean)
+- The five Pinterest Metrics (and what they mean)

-We will also go step by step through each screen, which means you will see my Pinterest Analytics for TechStarZone.com.
+We will also go step by step through each section of Pinterest Analytics, which means you will see my Pinterest Analytics for TechStarZone.com.
 You will not see millions of followers or impressions or clicks or saves for the following reasons:

 I got started with Pinterest at the end of October 2018 and knew NOTHING about the platform.

 - My goal with Pinterest was to learn how the platform really works, my goal was not the most rapid growth possible.